 Dominican National Charged with Illegal Reentry

-United States Attorney Andrew E. Lelling and Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement today.
-Assistant U.S. Attorney Nicholas Soivilien of Lelling’s Major Crimes Unit is prosecuting this case.
+United States Attorney Andrew E. Lelling and Jason Molina, Acting Special Agent in Charge of Homeland Security Investigations in Boston made the announcement.
+Assistant U.S. Attorney David Tobin of Lelling’s Major Crimes Unit is prosecuting the case.

 The details contained in the charging documents are allegations.
 The defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt in a court of law.